HeadspaceMeditation/ginger-io.github.io/_posts/2020-04-11-native-mobile-to-flutter.markdown

 ### Choosing a State Management pattern that matched our needs.

 There were several state management architectures to choose from, but we opted for simplicity, the [Scoped Model pattern](https://github.com/brianegan/scoped_model).
-The scoped model pattern is a simple change notifier pattern bound to Flutter's UI tree hierarchy.
+The scoped model pattern is a simple change notifier pattern bound to Flutter's UI widget hierarchy.
+Since its inception, it has gradually been replaced with the [Provider library] which is based on Scoped Model and has become the state management library most endorsed by the Flutter community.
+We will most likely be migrating to the provider library within the next year.

-We use this pattern with our sql database to allow table subscriptions that trigger redraws on subscribed user interfaces.
+We use this pattern with our sql database to allow table subscriptions that trigger redraws on subscribed user interfaces when data is modified on disk.
 We also use a very simple stream subscription pattern to propagate state changes that are not tied to database state.
 Flutter provides the excellent [StreamBuilder class](https://api.flutter.dev/flutter/widgets/StreamBuilder-class.html) to facilitate state propagation.

 We evaluated a few other patterns mentioned in flutter resources, particularly Redux and BLoC, but chose the simplicity of Scoped Model over the granularity and associated complexity that the others presented.